Rapt, thrown upward, undone,

 Then I wept, and from my eyes the water fled in grief;

-the salt it bore of sorrow, and sadness in my pain,
+it bore the salt of sorrow and sadness in my pain.

-in gravest ruining raining on the leaves,
+In gravest ruining it rained upon the leaves,

-should die in death, no dawn at all in sight;
+should die in death, no dawn at all in sight.

 and wave, as in war an army like the seas